Guido Lauri

 With French étoile Yvette Chauviré in Rome in the mid-50s.

 As a ballet master and choreographer, he directed the Rome Opera Ballet between 1965 and 1983 collaborating with Anton Dolin (ballet dancer), Rudolf Nureyev, Roland Petit, Ninette De Valois, Patricia Neary, Pierre Lacotte; as a member of jury, he was invited by close friend Yuri Grigorovich in world-class dance competitions like those of Varna, Tokyo and Osaka.

 With his wife Anna Maria Paganini on the set of a European movie in the 50s.

+Lauri's daughter Tiziana with Lauri's nephew-in-law Raffaele Paganini in La Bayadère pas de deux at the Rome Opera in 1977.

 He worked for theatre with Luchino Visconti, for television with Vittorio Gassman, for cinema with Bernardo Bertolucci and he was invited in Hollywood by Margarete Wallmann.
-Some of most talented artists of the time such as De Chirico, Guttuso, Picasso and prince Enrico D'Assia designed costumes and scene-painting for him.
+Some of the most talented artists of the time, such as De Chirico, Guttuso, Picasso and Prince Enrico D'Assia designed costumes and scene-painting for him.

 He was awarded the Berlin's Golden Bear prize in 1941, the Rome's Tiber's twins in 1964, the Florence's Michelangelo's David in 1978.

-In 1957 the Accademia Mondiale degli Artisti e Professionisti chaired by prince Ernesto Baranger awarded him an Honorary Degree, and in 1982 American Who's Who choose him as one of the greatest prides of the Italian ballet of the 20th century.
+In 1957, the Accademia Mondiale degli Artisti e Professionisti chaired by Prince Ernesto Baranger, awarded him an Honorary Degree, and in 1982, American Who's Who chose him as one of the greatest prides of the Italian ballet of the 20th century.

+In 1986 he was decorated by the honour Diritti Umani e Libertà - TelEuropa international prize, as a recognition of his commitment to social progress in defense of all peoples transcending race, religion, ideology, and borders.

 He was married to Anna Maria Paganini, the ballet dancer for whom Erik Bruhn created the role of the Spirit of the Lake in his 1965 version of Swan Lake act2: they had a daughter, Tiziana Lauri, an acclaimed ballerina herself.

 He also counted among his relatives a large number of dancers, athlete Eliseo Paganini and celebrated operatic bass Giulio Neri.